Stephen Barkhuff Financial Services Consultant

 Mabell received a B.S. in Economics and in International Relations with a focus on Economic Development from Boston University.

-Rachel has worked with low-income individuals and families in urban communities for more than seven years.
+Rachel has worked with low-income individuals and families in urban communities for more than twelve years.
 She joined the Compass team in 2007.
 Prior to her work with Compass, Rachel assisted with the development and implementation of the Gateway Center, a national model for collaborative homeless service centers in Atlanta, Georgia.
 After the center's opening in 2005, Rachel served as its Operations Director and, in this role, helped oversee its $3.2 million operating budget.
 Rachel has also worked with nonprofit organizations in Durham, NC and Camden, NJ.

 Rachel received a B.S. from the University of North Carolina at Chapel Hill.